ChloeAlFrenn/Assignment1CSI4107/README.md

    - Outouts a re-ranked list of the documents.

 ##### **How to Run the Programs**
+Prerequisite: Have python installed

-Install Dependencies: Ensure that you have the required libraries installed:
+*Install Dependencies* - Ensure that you have the required libraries installed:
+(If you use python3, use pip3 to install dependencies.
+For python, use pip)

 `pip install sentence-transformers tensorflow tensorflow-hub numpy scikit-learn`